 When a incoming packet matches the destination prefix specified, take the packet and forward according to the nexthops specified.
 This command accepts both v4 and v6 prefixes.
-This command is used in conjuction of the
+This command is used in conjunction of the

 match src-ip PREFIXcommand for matching.